preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/publishing-apps/publishing-v7/layout-v7/index.rst

 1. Click "Add Layout".
 2. Add a name for the layout in any or all the available tenant languages (click the flag to change language).
-3. Click "Create".
+3. Click CREATE.

 .. image:: publishing-click-create-v7.png

 To start working on the layout, continue this way:

-4. Click on the name or select "Edit" in the dot menu.
+4. Click on the name or select "Edit" in the dot menu for the layout.
 5. Use the work area to create the layout.

 How to work with layouts in Omnia is described on this page: :doc:`Working with Layouts </general-assets/working-with-layouts/index>`